Denise Davis

 Using a North Carolina Affidavit for Collection of Personal Property, a deceased person's heirs can claim their inheritance without going through the lengthy and expensive probate process.
 However, this Affidavit is useful only if the petitioner or affiant has a valid claim to the estate.

 To qualify for the affidavit, the net worth of the decedent's estate must be at most $20,000 or $30,000 if the surviving spouse is the only heir.
-Upon presentation of the certified affidavit, Each party holding any of the decedent's assets is compelled by law to transfer ownership to the affiant.
+[To learn more about the surviving spouse rights read: Surviving Spouses Property Rights in North Carolina.]

 Despite how straightforward the procedure may appear, it demands great attention to detail.
-However, legal counsel can be invaluable if you need help with the affidavit process or the closure of an estate.
+Because of this legal counsel can be invaluable if you need help with the affidavit process or the closure of an estate.

 North Carolina Probate Solutions